WordTheatre

-WORDTheatre is a non-profit organization founded in 2003 that champions literature by staging live readings of contemporary short stories and curating original themed productions.
-Based primarily in Los Angeles, New York, and London, these performances, both live and recorded, notably feature well-known authors, actors, and musicians.
+WORDTheatre is a non-profit organization founded in 2003 that champions literature by staging live readings of contemporary short stories and curating original themed productions in Los Angeles, New York, and London.

+Their mission is to foster curiosity and connection through bespoke performances that entertain, enlighten and inspire.

+WORDTheatreUK was recognized with charitable status by the UK Charity Commission in the fall of 2023.

 History

 WORDTheatre was founded in 2003 by Cedering Fox, producer, theatre director, and voiceover artist who still serves as the organization's Artistic Director.
 Fox is the daughter of the Swedish-American award-winning poet, writer, and artist Siv Cedering.
 In 1989, Fox was asked to partner with Darrell Larson, on The Great Writers Series: Literary Evenings at The Met in Los Angeles.
 The series featured authors Sam Shepard, Peter Matthiessen, James Ellroy and actors Ed Harris, Holly Hunter and Bill Pullman, among others, and ran for three years.
 It was broadcasting weekly on NPR’s KCRW.
 The station then hired Fox to direct seven and a half hours of Isak Dinesen stories performed by an all-star cast and scored by composer Jonathan Sacks.
 Realizing her passion for the form, Fox launched WORDTheatre in 2003 at the Canal Club in Venice, California.
-Later that year, WORDTheatre debuted in London under producer Kirsty Peart, herself a writer of animation for film and television.
+Later that year, WORDTheatreUK debuted in London with co-founder and creative partner, Kirsty Peart, herself a writer of animation for film and television.
 Their ongoing collaboration has resulted in hundreds of bespoke productions in the US and the UK.

-From 2010 to 2016 WORDTheatre was associated with the UK’s Sunday Times EFG Private Bank Short Story Award, “the world’s richest short story prize,” with performers reading the six shortlisted stories to live audiences annually in London, England.
-WORDTheatre also headlined the Literary Arena at the Latitude Festival for seven consecutive years.
-In 2013, WORDTheatre debuted its original space exploration-themed production, "In the Cosmos", with a 44-piece orchestra at Wilderness Festival, UK, which was labeled by MTV as the “Most Dynamic And Extravagant Act.”
-"In the Cosmos" was restaged to acclaim at the Ford Amphitheatre in Los Angeles on August 26, 2017.